 Should I consider a sling?

-Consultation with a specialist is important to help you learn more about treatments for SUI.
-In general, natural and non-invasive treatment options provide the best initial therapy (such as hfitness!).
+Consultation with a specialist is important to help you learn more about treatments for stress urinary incontinence ( SUI ).
+In many cases, natural and non-invasive methods—such as those offered through our hfitness pelvic floor therapy programs—are great first steps.
 Often, these therapies can be effective and help avoid surgery.
-If these approaches are not successful, a sling can be considered to help fix your incontinence.
+If these approaches are not successful, a bladder sling can be considered to help fix your stress urinary incontinence.
 Most importantly, while incontinence is highly bothersome, it is not generally dangerous.
 For this reason, treatment is individualized to each patient and how much they are bothered by their incontinence.